 Winter tires not only offer faster and better acceleration, but they also offer shorter stopping distances, which makes them a lot safer than all-season tires.

 Summer Tires vs All Season

 The primary difference between the summer and all-season tires is the tread depths.
-The latter features deeper treads compared to the former.
-All-season tires have a longer tread life; however, they aren’t as responsive in high-speed cases.
+The latter features deeper treads compared to summer tires.
+All-season tires have a longer tread life, but they aren’t as responsive in high-speed cases.
 They are mainly designed to offer comfort, longevity, and adaptability.
-They also offer a decent amount of traction during the winters as well.
+They also offer a decent amount of traction during the winter as well.

 On the other hand, summer tires are designed to offer higher performance.
 The treads on these provide a better grip on the road in the summers.
 They also provide a higher level of responsiveness when being driven at fast speeds.

 Goodyear vs Michelin Tires

 Goodyear manufactures high-quality tires designed to meet every possible driving need.
 They can withstand extreme driving conditions.
 They feature creative designs and cutting-edge technology that ensure that they provide optimum traction in both wet and dry conditions.
 These tires feature ArmorGrip, which makes them extremely strong and durable and Active Corner Grip that improves the safe handling and the tire grip.

 Meanwhile, Michelin offers a wide range of tires for all sorts of vehicles.
 They offer durability, safety, and optimal performance.
 They feature EverGrip technology, which makes them expand when they are worn down.

 Both Goodyear and Michelin are highly recommended if you get the right tire type for your vehicle.